 The provision of the information and the agreement from the patient to take part must be witnessed by another member of staff in the Emergency Department.

-If the patient consents to take part in the study this form should be signed by the person providing the information to the patient.
+If the patient consents to take part in the study then please ensure the relevant informed consent form is completed.

 Invite the patient to take part in the research study investigating whether early treatment with vasopressors is better than standard fluids used today.